soondobu/journal.js/README.md

+#### Please feel free to suggest improvements or provide feedback!
+You can just create a Github issue on this project!
 ### Why?

 Most small projects can benefit from a really simple wrapper around console.log, providing nice facilities for different types of messages and automatically including a timestamp.

-Feel free to suggest improvements or provide feedback!

 ### Installation